Newtoto/COMP210_2_interace_task/MarketResearch.md

 <li> A standing fan to blow wind at the player to mimic the wind on a rooftop.</li>
 <li> Wind noises.</li>
 </ul>

+### Electronics
+* Vive headset
+* Vive tracker, for tracking gun model
+* Arduino and sliding potentiometer, for tracking where the reload is.
+* Trigger button, for sending fire input to the tracker and releasing the mechanism.